Divine Lotus Flower and its Splendid Healing Power

 Eastern poets, philosophers, sages, saints, masters, intellects, gurus, and historians have compared the lotus flower to the gods and other heavenly beings’ holy feet.

-Ancient Egypt was the earliest civilization to worship the lotus flower, which symbolized fertility, birth, purity, and many other things.
+Ancient Egypt was the earliest civilization to worship the lotus flower, symbolizing fertility, birth, purity, and many other things.
 It is also believed to have a close association with the dead.

 According to the Egyptian Book of the Dead, a dead person could be transformed into a lotus by a magic spell or talisman.
-It referred him to the lotus flower as an emblem of resurrection and rebirth.
+The book referred to the lotus flower as an emblem of resurrection and rebirth.

-In Egyptian art and architecture, especially temples, the lotus is often visible, and in some myths, it’s believed that the Sun god has emerged from a floating lotus.
-In the spiritual teachings of ancient Egyptian literature, the lotus, called “Seshen.”
+The Lotus is often visible in Egyptian art and architecture, especially in temples.
+In the Lotus Sutras, the Sun god is believed to have emerged from a floating lotus.
+In the spiritual teachings of ancient Egyptian literature, the Lotus is called “Seshen.”

-It signifies the sun, which in turn implies creation and rebirth.
+Lotusnifies the sun, which in turn implies creation and rebirth.
 At night, the lotus flower closes its petals and dives to rest in the water.
-The next morning, when the sun shines, the lotus flower rises and opens its petals, suggesting that the lotus is born by the sun.
+The following day, when the sun shines, the lotus flower rises and opens its petals, suggesting that the Lotus is born by the sun.

-Besides its religious significance, the Egyptians believe that the blue lotus has a rich fragrance and a narcotic-like power to raise consciousness and bring about a sense of peace.
+Blue lotuses have religious significance.
+The Egyptians believed the blue Lotus had a rich fragrance and a narcotic-like power to raise consciousness and bring peace.

 Lotus’ Importance and Interpretation in Christianity

-The lotus is also depicted in the iconography of the Christian churches in Greece and Rome.
+The Lotus is also depicted in the Lotusography of the Christian churches in Greece and Rome.
 In the painting of the Annunciation, the archangel Gabriel appears before the mother of Jesus.
 In these paintings, Gabriel is always seen holding a water lily flower.

-Unlike ancient religions, Christianity is more about meaningfulness, and it’s why you can find many positive interpretations of Lotus in Christianity.
+Unlike ancient religions, Christianity is more about meaningfulness, which is why you can find many positive interpretations of Lotus in Christianity.

 If you dream of a sacred lotus flower, you are marked by fate as a person of an extraordinary destiny.
-It symbolically reflects the magical abilities and hidden talents that need to be developed.
+It symbolically reflects the magical abilities and hidden talents that must be developed.

 Have you ever seen strange flowers in your dreams?
-Then the most favorable time to develop your creative potential has arrived.
+Then, the most favourable time to develop your creative potential arrives.

-The lotus flower also represents a spiritual awakening, where negative principles degenerate into something beautiful and bright.
-This flower predicts that you will do something exceptionally wise.
+The lotus flower represents a spiritual awakening, where opposing principles degenerate into something beautiful and bright.
+This flower predicts that you will do something sagacious.

 What else does this sacred plant mean in a dream?
-The dream’s interpretation is certain, and given its characteristics in the dream, the images must be interpreted.
-This includes conditions, colors, and positions.
+The dream’s interpretation is specific, and given its characteristics in the dream, the images must be interpreted.
+This includes conditions, colours, and positions.

 What else does this sacred plant mean in a dream?
-The dream’s interpretation is certain, and given its characteristics in the dream, the images must be interpreted.
-This includes conditions, colors, and positions.
+The dream’s interpretation is specific, and given its characteristics in the dream, the images must be interpreted.
+This includes conditions, colours, and positions.

 Painting on a cloth is a sign of good luck in business.